Code-Institute-Submissions/One-Day-In-May-MS1/README.md

     2. Several internal links have been added to enable users to navigate content on the page more easily.
 Some reports are quite long so these links were added to avoid users having to scroll up and down the page and thus improve user experience.
     3. During testing of the page, I noticed that the background text would align left once the Bootstrap small screen size was reached whilst the text in the highlights section below would only align left once Bootstraps large screen was reached.
 To ensure consitent flow of the page, I ensured that all text alignments on the page changed at the same screen size; up to small breakpoint (576px) the text is center-aligned and above this, aligns left.
 This is the same breakpoint at which images are centered on their own or floated next to the text.
 This consistency will improve user experience.
     4. Having made the above fix, I am confident the page is responsive and looks good on all screen sizes.
+    5. The background section and match reports enable users to learn more about the play-off matches.
+    6. The YouTube videos and images enable users to experience the play-off matches.

+3. Meet the Players page:
+    1. All links tested.
+Internal links all work.
+External links all work and open in new window.
+    2. The page is responsive and looks good on all screen sizes.
+    3. All modals open as expected and close as expected when clicking either the cross button, close button or clicking outside of the modal.
+    4. All images in the modal open the Lightbox at the correct part of the slideshow.
+    5. The contents of the modals enable users to learn more about some of the players and they can read further by opening their Wikipedia page (in a new window) using the link provided.

+4. Share page:
+    1. All links tested.
+Internal links all work.
+External links all work and open in new window.
+    2. The page is responsive and looks good on all screen sizes.
+    3. The form contains two required fields, name and email address.
+If either of these are blank when the user tries to submit the form, default error messages appear.
+    4. If the user doesn't enter a valid email address, the default error message notifies them.
+    5. The Reset button behaves as expected.
+    6. The Send button posts the form data to Code Institutes form dump page as expected.

 ## Deployment